 Once you understand your dog's body language, it can do more than simply help you communicate with your dog.
-Reading your dog's body language can actually help protect you and your dog from dangerous situations.
+Reading your dog's body language can help protect you and your dog from dangerous situations.
 Without a sound, your dog can tell you that she senses a threat.
 Also, when watching your dog interact with another dog, you can watch the body language to see when harmless play is turning into fighting between the dogs.
-In addition, interpreting body language can also aid in can also help with dog training and the identification of common behavior problems.
+Also, interpreting body language can also help with dog training and the identification of common behavior problems.

 Here are some basic guidelines for reading your dog's body language and interpreting her emotional state.